 So when the agent gives you the agreement to sign, don’t think “I’ll sign it now so I don’t miss out on the deal, and I’ll get my lawyer to add or delete bits later”.
 It will be too late.

 We recently had a client sign an agreement to sublease.
-The deal was that all of the tenant’s costs under the lease (rent and outgoings) would be paid by the subtenant.
+The deal was that the subtenant would pay all of the tenant’s costs under the lease (rent and outgoings).
 The problem was the agreement recorded some, but not all, of the outgoings that were listed in the lease.
 The parties signed the agreement without their lawyers looking at it.
 Then when the sublease was prepared, even though it was thought that all costs would be payable by the subtenant, the subtenant’s solicitor insisted on some of the outgoings being excluded.
 This meant our client was required to continue to pay some of the costs even though it wasn’t the deal they thought they had done.

 The lesson here is that once the agreement is signed, it’s often too late.
 So how do you avoid this situation?

-Be prepared – be clear in your head about what terms you are looking for, and if there is anything particular to your circumstances that you need included, or anything in the standard terms that shouldn’t apply for your premises.
-It could be that the standard terms are fine and you don’t need anything special.
+Be prepared – be clear in your head about what terms you are looking for, and if there is anything particular to your circumstances that needs to be included, or anything in the standard conditions that shouldn’t apply for your premises.
+It could be that the standard terms are sufficient and you don’t need anything special.
 But it’s best to be comfortable that is the case before you sign.